Network Systems Corporation

 Network Systems Corporation (NSC) was an early manufacturer of high-performance computer networking products.
 Founded in 1974, NSC produced hardware products that connected IBM and Control Data Corporation (CDC) mainframe computers to peripherals at remote locations.
 NSC also developed and commercialized the HYPERchannel networking system and protocol standards, adopted by Cray Research, Tektronix and others.
 In the late 1980s, NSC extended HYPERchannel to support the TCP/IP networking protocol and released a product allowing HYPERchannel devices to connect to the emerging Internet.

 History

 The company was formed by former Control Data Corporation employees, James E. Thornton and Peter D. Jones in 1974.
-Initially based in Saint Paul, Minnesota the company moved to Brooklyn Park, Minnesota after delivering their first high-speed networking computers to the NSA.
+Initially based in Saint Paul, Minnesota the company moved to Brooklyn Park, Minnesota after delivering its first high-speed networking computers to the NSA.
 It merged with Storage Technology Corporation on September 20, 1995.
 Storage Technology Corporation was purchased by Sun Microsystems during the summer of 2005.
 Sun Microsystems was purchased by Oracle Corporation on April 20, 2009.

 In the late 1980s, after enjoying great success in the mainframe computer market, NSC released its first product supporting the TCP/IP protocol, allowing customers to connect their mainframe computers to their emerging TCP/IP-based corporate and research networks.
 The market was shifting: